 I like white ceilings and the best white emulsion to use in my honest opinion is WRX ceiling paint.
 It is a durable, water resistant paint with a soft-white look to it, making it perfect for bathrooms.
 Opacity is fantastic too, so one tin seems to last for ages.

 For any large, or light sensitive ceilings I prefer Tikkurila Anti-Reflex.
 The opacity isn’t very good, but it leaves a flat luxurious finish.
 You’ll never see any roller marks, picture framing or flashing when using this paint as it has a very low sheen level.
+Click here to see current prices.

 Another ceiling paint to look out for is Teknos Teknoceiling.
 Again, this is a very flat matt emulsion, so it is perfect for larger ceilings, or over the top of bad plastering.
 The opacity and finish of this paint is fantastic.
 I’m yet you use it in my own home, but it’s one I’ve been using a lot at work.
+You’ll find it easier to use than Tikkurila Anti-Reflex and it will take less coats.
+Click here to see latest prices.

 Again, for the walls I prefer a matt finish.
 There are plenty of choices out there, but for most rooms in my home, I went for Perfect Matt from Johnstone’s.
 I have kids, so I needed something slightly more durable than a standard vinyl matt.
 I don’t think you can get a better finish with any other paint either to be fair.
 No flashing at all and imperfections are hidden well.